fmay/cc-html-intro-2-more-html-css/.guides/sections.md

 So, if you want a web page to display equally well on a smartphone as it does on the desktop then using fixed width designs is a bad idea as it will not fit on smaller screen formats.
 ---
 title: Introducing something cool
-files: []
+files:
+  - path: "main.css, index.html"
+    action: open
+    panel: 0
+    ref: ""
-editable: false
+editable: true
 layout: ""

 ---
-We thought we'd introduce a really cool feature at this point that has nothing to fo with HTML layouts.
+We thought we'd introduce a really cool feature at this point that has nothing to do with HTML layouts.

 If you look in the footer, you'll see that there are some icons.
 These are actually provided by a web based service called [Font Awesome](http://fortawesome.github.io/Font-Awesome/icons/).